anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.rst

-     - The Kubernetes distribution, product, or installer used in the implementation must be listed in the `Kubernetes Distributions and Platforms document <https://docs.google.com/spreadsheets/d/1uF9BoDzzisHSQemXHIKegMh uythuq_GL3N1mlUUK2h0/edit>`__ and marked (X) as conformantfor the Kubernetes version defined in :ref:`index:required versions of most important components`.
+     - The Kubernetes distribution, product, or installer used in the implementation must be listed in the `Kubernetes Distributions and Platforms document <https://docs.google.com/spreadsheets/d/1uF9BoDzzisHSQemXHIKegMh uythuq_GL3N1mlUUK2h0/edit>`__ and marked (X) as conformantfor the Kubernetes version defined in :ref:`index:required component versions`.
      - :ref:`gen.cnt.03 <chapters/chapter02:Kubernetes Architecture Requirements>`
      - :ref:`RI2 Installation on Bare Metal Infratructure
        <ref_impl2:chapters/chapter04:Installation on Bare Metal Infratructure>`
    * - ra2.k8s.002
      - Highly available etcd
-     - An implementation must consist of either three, five or seven nodes running the etcd service (can be colocated on the master nodes, or can run on separate nodes, but not on worker nodes).
+     - An implementation must consist of either three, five or seven nodes running the etcd service (can be colocated on the control plane nodes, or can run on separate nodes, but not on worker nodes).
      - :ref:`gen.rsl.02 <chapters/chapter02:Kubernetes Architecture Requirements>`,
        :ref:`gen.avl.01 <chapters/chapter02:Kubernetes Architecture Requirements>`
      - :ref:`RI2 Installation on Bare Metal Infratructure
        <ref_impl2:chapters/chapter04:Installation on Bare Metal Infratructure>`
    * - ra2.k8s.003
      - Highly available control plane
-     - An implementation must consist of at least one master node per availability zone or fault domain to ensure the high availability and resilience of the Kubernetes control plane services.
+     - An implementation must consist of at least one control plane node per availability zone or fault domain to ensure the high availability and resilience of the Kubernetes control plane services.
      -
      -
    * - ra2.k8s.012
      - Control plane services
-     - A master node must run at least the following Kubernetes control plane services: kube-apiserver, kube-scheduler and kube-controller-manager.
+     - A control plane node must run at least the following Kubernetes control plane services: kube-apiserver, kube-scheduler and kube-controller-manager.
      - :ref:`gen.rsl.02 <chapters/chapter02:Kubernetes Architecture Requirements>`,
        :ref:`gen.avl.01 <chapters/chapter02:Kubernetes Architecture Requirements>`
      - :ref:`RI2 Installation on Bare Metal Infratructure